Cysharp/MagicOnion/README.md

 ```

 ### ServiceContext and Lifecycle
-Service/StreamingHub's method or `MagicOnionFilter` can access `this.Context` it is
+Service/StreamingHub's method or `MagicOnionFilter` can access `this.Context`, which consists of:

 | Property | Description |
 | --- | --- |